ibm-cloud-docs/codeengine/getting-started.md

 ## Running your first {{site.data.keyword.codeengineshort}} job
 {: #first-job}

-Create and run your first {{site.data.keyword.codeengineshort}} job by using the [`ibmcom/testjob`](https://hub.docker.com/r/ibmcom/testjob){: external}  image in Docker Hub.
-This job prints `Hello World`.
+Create and run your first {{site.data.keyword.codeengineshort}} job by using the [`ibmcom/firstjob`](https://hub.docker.com/r/ibmcom/firstjob){: external} image.
+This job prints `Hi from a batch job!
+My index is: <index>`.
 {: shortdesc}

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} console.
-2. Select **Start creating** from **Run your container image**.
+2. Select **Start creating** from **Run a container image**.
 3. Select **Job**.
+4. Enter a name for the job.
+Use a name for your job that is unique within the project.
-4. Select a project from the list of available projects.
+5. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Provisioning your project can take a few minutes.
-Wait until the project status is `Active` before you continue to the next step.
-5. Enter a name for the job and specify `docker.io/ibmcom/testjob` for the container image.
-Use a name for your job that is unique within the project.
+6. Specify `docker.io/ibmcom/firstjob` for the image reference.
 For this example, you do not need to modify the default values for environment variables or runtime settings.
-6. Click **Create**.
+7. Click **Create**.
-7. From your job page, in the Job runs pane, click **Submit job**.
+8. From your job page, in the Job runs pane, click **Submit job**.
-8. From the Submit job pane, accept all of the default values, and click **Submit job** again to run your job.
+9. From the Submit job pane, accept all of the default values, and click **Submit job** again to run your job.

-When logging is enabled, the expected output of `Hello World` is displayed in the logs.
+When logging is enabled, the expected output of `Hi from a batch job!
+My index is: 0` is displayed in the logs.
 To learn about running jobs with logging enabled, see [Viewing logs](/docs/codeengine?topic=codeengine-view-logs).
 {: tip}

 You created and ran your job from the console.
 Go to the [Tutorial: Running jobs](/docs/codeengine?topic=codeengine-deploy-job-tutorial) or [Running jobs in Code Engine](/docs/codeengine?topic=codeengine-job-deploy) to try out more options for jobs.